 - sex offenses.10

-Note that the DRE used to initiate disciplinary proceedings against a broker if he/she was convicted of a “crime of moral turpitude.”
+Note that the DRE used to initiate disciplinary proceedings against you if you were convicted of a “crime of moral turpitude.”
 However, this is no longer the case.
 The test is now if a conviction is substantially related to the duties of a licensee.11

-4. Does it matter if a convicted broker is rehabilitated following an offense?
+4. Does it matter if I am rehabilitated following an offense?

 Yes.
-In determining whether and how to discipline a broker, the Department of Real Estate must consider whether the licensee has been rehabilitated from his or her criminal activity.
+In determining whether and how to discipline you, the Department of Real Estate must consider whether you have been rehabilitated from your criminal activity.

 - the passage of time since the conviction,